How it Works#

 The user interface of novelWriter is intended to be as minimalistic as practically possible, while at the same time provide useful features needed for writing a novel.

-The main window does not have an editor toolbar like many other applications do.
-This reduces clutter, and since the documents are formatted with style tags, it is more or less redundant.
-Still, a small formatting toolbar can be popped out by clicking the three dots in the header of the document editor to give quick access to standard formatting codes.
+The main window does not by default have an editor toolbar like many other applications do.
+This reduces clutter, and since the documents are formatted with style tags, it is not needed most of the time.
+Still, a small formatting toolbar can be popped out by clicking the left-most button in the header of the document editor.
+It gives quick access to standard formatting codes.

 Most formatting features supported are available through convenient keyboard shortcuts.
-They are also available in the main menu, so you don’t have to look up formatting codes every time you need them.
+They are also available in the main menu under Format, so you don’t have to look up formatting codes every time you need them.
 For reference, a list of all shortcuts can be found in the Keyboard Shortcuts chapter.

 Note